ethael/enviromon/README.md

   - solder it to the position, or make a copper lump and fix it in the position with a heat gun
   - **CAUTION!** red wire is in the first position (on the edge), if you mix it, you may destroy the device
   - **CAUTION!** this will bypass battery. charger will provide its 5V directly to the device. original battery provides only 3.8V. this means that you should step down the voltage using diodes or other electrical components.
 I don't care and run it on 5V, because I am lazy and I trust the Koreans, that their components can handle a bit more stress.
   - **CAUTION!** the 3D design for Galaxy Note 3 is sufficiently accurate in the area of electrical pins.
 Galaxy S4 is a bit more faded ;) I couldn't be bothered.
 But still working though.
-If you care, you can practice your tinkercad skills a bit.
+If you care, you can practice your tinkercad skills a bit and fix it.

+# Device configuration for best results
+- dark amoled mode: on
+- wake on plug: off
+- tap to sleep: off
+- screen saver: off
+- vibrations: off
+- display always on: on
+- diode off
+- disable battery optimisation
+- allow app permissions manually
+- allow unlimited data usage
+- enable app pinning and pin the enviromon app

 # Gallery